AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 ```bash
 git clone https://github.com/ROCm/rocWMMA ~/llama.cpp/rocWMMA   # PR #538 included
 ```
-- The Fedora package is too old and aborts at compile-time._
+- The Fedora package is too old and aborts at compile-time

 #### Make hipcc prefer the new headers
 Since we need to give precedence to the new includes...